azpeteryang/azpeteryang.github.io/_pages/cv.md

   *	Simulated the average energy change of the nodes with MATLAB and found the energy decreased of the nodes slower than that of previous models.
   * Got the best research project award of the department on this topic.

-* Course Assignments in ECE 6337: Electricity Market
-  * Calculated the Security Constrained Optimal Power Flow(SCOPF) of the system.
-  * Determined power flow of the system, calculated the PTDFs in a power system, using PowerWorld Simulator, diagram to reproduce the system.
-  * Formulated a linear programming problem for the power system and determine the optimal reserve schedule to meet the energy and reserve requirements.